stitchdata/docs/_account-security/security/stitch-security.md

       - Stitch monitors application, system, and data access logs within its production environment for anomalous behavior.
       - Stitch will never access data in your destination without your explicit permission.
 We'll ask every time this is required and notify you when it's happening.

+  - title: "PII stored by Stitch"
+    anchor: "stitch-pii-stored"
+    content: |
+        Stitch stores some PII (Personal Identifiable Information) related to your account.
+This PII is provided during signup and includes:
+          - First and last name
+          - Email address
+          - Company name
+          - Country and state
+          - Phone number
+          - Billing address

+        The only PII that goes through Stitch is the data sent from your source.
+This data is not stored outside of our [retention window](#data-retention).

   - title: "Access control"
     anchor: "access-control"
     content: |